 LOCATION | WHERE WE ARE

-The Kogelberg Biosphere Reserve starts on the mountains above Gordon’s Bay, and includes land, sea and towns along the coast to just above Hermanus.
+The Kogelberg Biosphere starts on the mountains above Gordon’s Bay, and includes land, sea and towns along the coast to just above Hermanus.
 It stretches inland past the town of Botriver and encompasses the growing economic hub of Grabouw.

 OUR TEAM